mercere99/MABE2/source/core/DeveloperNotes.md

 # Layout

 The core components of MABE are below.
-The first three files are tools with no internal dependancies.
+The first four files are tools with no internal dependancies.
 Each of the remaining files depend on all of those above it.

 data_collect.hpp    - Tools to extract data from elements in a container.
+SigListener.hpp     - Tool to trigger a specified member function on other classes when triggered.
 TraitInfo.hpp       - Specifications for module/trait interactions (on organisms, populations, etc.)
 TraitSet.hpp        - Collections of traits, all with the same type (or a vector of that type)